 “Depending on what?”

 Well, the number 45.65 is actually what I have to get paid for this item to even exist on my menu.
 Otherwise, I will be buying other people dessert and that is no business model.
-The $4.15 is a very minimum profit that I would like to have if I am going to be selling a bunch of these items.
+The $4.15 is a very minimum profit I would like to have if I am going to be selling a bunch of these items.
 If this were a very labor-intensive item, I would need more profit to have all of my resources dedicated to making this item.

 (SIDE NOTE about charging for your time: IF you are new, things will take you longer.
 IF you are slow on purpose because you enjoy meandering through the order, that changes your “time” considerably.
-If you have a busy bakery, you will be making more than one thing at a time, so that time isn’t really accurate for one order.
+If you have a busy bakery, you will make over one thing at a time, so that time isn’t really accurate for one order.
 Assign a flat time rate to a job, ex. basic cake 1 hour, pie 30 minutes, a 2 tier basic cake 4 hours, etc. You can and should even charge different rates for decorating than baking.)

 6) Consider your past, present, and future customers

 - Who has already been buying your desserts?

 - Which clients can you sell to right now?

 - Who do you hope will be your client in the future?

-The answers to these questions will tell you how to position yourself for your target market.
+The answers to these questions will tell you how to position yourself in your target market.

 People who buy Ferraris don’t want a cheap car.

 Likewise, people who buy economy cars don’t shop for Ferraris.
 It’s important to know your audience.

 If you are currently a cheap cake lady but you have your eyes on being a premier wedding boutique bakery, you have to strategically get there.

 Read more about how to find your target market here.